yochaigal/cairn/wip/2e/setting-seeds.md

 #### Faction Rules

 - By default, factions operate independent of the player character's actions.
 If the PCs do nothing, the faction should still act to achieve their aims.
+- The **Warden** should rely on the fiction to determine whether a faction is positioned to advance their agenda.
+- Some goals may be time-sensitive or depend on explicit circumstances.
+Other times it might be more appropriate after a major event, alliance, or friction between one or more factions, etc.
 - Whenever a faction is positioned to advance a goal in their agenda, roll a **d12** on the [Faction Actions](#faction-actions) table.
 - If two factions are _opposed_, the faction _most at risk_ makes a WIL save, using the score of its highest-ranking agent.
-  - On a success, the faction most at risk rolls on the [Faction Actions](#faction-actions) table, and their opponent does not.
-  - On a fail, the faction most at risk _does not_ roll on the [Faction Actions](#faction-actions) table, but their opponent does.
+On a fail, the faction does not roll on the Faction Actions table at this time.

-> The **Warden** should rely on the fiction to determine whether a faction is positioned to advance their agenda.
-Goals may be time-sensitive or depend on explicit circumstances.
-Other times it might be more appropriate after a major event, alliance, or friction between one or more factions, etc.

 #### Faction Actions